-From delicate decor and top-notch service, The Mark keeps guests at the height of luxury.
-Spacious suites come standard with every oversized, marble soaking tubs; famed chef Jean-Georges Vongerichte, whose The Mark Restaurant by Jean Georges sits on the ground floor, will pack a personal lunch for a posh picnic in nearby Central Park.
+With delicate decor and top-notch service, The Mark keeps guests at the height of luxury.
+Oversized, marble soaking tubs come standard in every spacious room.
+Famed chef Jean-Georges Vongerichte, whose The Mark Restaurant by Jean Georges sits on the ground floor, will pack a personal lunch for a posh picnic in nearby Central Park.
 And you’ll be cruising there in style on one of the hotel’s custom-designed bikes, naturally.

-Sitting squarely in one of the city’s most desired areas to live and visit, a recent renovation has ushered this classic hotel into a feet of excellence.
-Indulgence comes in all forms from the opulent lobby to the spectacular room-views of St. Patrick’s Cathedral.
-Catching an evening show on Broadway?
-Arrive there in style with a personal driver who will transport you in a Mercedes GL350 or Maybach.
+Sitting squarely in one of the city’s most popular areas to visit, this classic hotel entered a new area of excellence after a renovation in 2015.
+Indulgence comes in all forms: from the opulent lobby to the spectacular in-room views of St. Patrick’s Cathedral.
+Catching a show on Broadway?
+Ask the concierge to arrange a private driver so you can arrive on the Great White Way in style.

-Overlooking Columbus Circle and boasting incomparable views of Central Park, Mandarin Oriental looms high over Manhattan and keeps guests at the city’s epicenter.
-Aside from floor-to-ceiling views of the park, Hudson River, and the iconic city skyline, rooms feature sleek decor and access to a full spectrum of five-star amenities.
-Try the Spa Suite where you and your partner can hole up in in your own private Oriental-themed wonderland.
+With incomparable views of Columbus Circle and Central Park, the Mandarin Oriental keeps guests at the city’s epicenter.
+Aside from floor-to-ceiling views of the park, Hudson River and the iconic skyline, rooms feature sleek decor and access to a full spectrum of five-star amenities.
+Be sure to make reservations at The Aviary NYC, a whimsical yet accessible cocktail bar imported from Chicago.

 Tucked away on a cozy, tree-lined street in the swanky Upper East Side, The Lowell embraces comfort and relaxation like no other.
-The 74 guest rooms are reminiscent to cozy apartments, outfitted with cushy sofas, fireplaces, stocked bookshelves, and private terraces.
-During the Fall and Winter months, take advantage of the Warmth & Wine suite where couples can snuggle fireside with a bottle of wine, charcuterie and cheese trays, and a decadent breakfast for two.
+The 74 guest rooms and suites are reminiscent of cozy apartments, outfitted with cushy sofas, fireplaces, stocked bookshelves and private terraces.
+During the fall and winter, take advantage of the fireside package that allows couples to snuggle by a Pennsylvania applewood fire with a bottle of wine.

-Despite the name, it's lavish European decor (not American-Indian) that transform the Iroquois New York into a luxurious, 1930s haven.
+Despite what this hotel's name might imply, it's the lobby's lavish European style that transforms The Iroquois into a luxurious 1930s haven.
 The marble lobby has a “Clue” vibe, accented with antique grandfather clocks, dark wood observatories and leather-bound literary classics.
-Sample French fare at the hotel’s Triomphe restaurant before capping the night on a plush velvet chair in a dark corner of Lantern’s Keep, a speakeasy famous for some of the best cocktails in the city.
+Sample French fare at the hotel’s Triomphe restaurant before capping the night on a plush velvet chair in a dark corner of Lantern’s Keep, an intimate cocktail bar.

-Opened in 1930 on Central Park’s famed eastern border, this elegant parkside hotel has been a luxury landmark for nearly a century.
-Even after its $100 million overhaul, which resulted in a Indian mural-lined Rotunda for tableside cocktails and updated guest rooms with Turkish marble bathrooms, the Old New York charm remains undeniable.
+Opened in 1930 on Central Park’s eastern border, this elegant parkside hotel has been a luxury landmark for nearly a century.
+Even after its $100-million overhaul, which updated the guest rooms with Turkish marble bathrooms and brought South Asian art to the lobby, the old New York charm remains undeniable.